 - 2 portobello mushrooms sliced

-- 1 chicken stock cube or 1 tsp bouillon for gluten free
+- 1 chicken stock cube or 1 tsp bouillon for gluten-free

-- 2 tbsp tomato puree
+- 2 tbsp tomato puree paste for US

 - 1 tsp dried oregano

-- Handful of small basil leaves to serve
+- handful of small basil leaves

 Instructions

-- Heat a large frying pan and spray with the fry-light.
-Add in the chicken and cook for 8-10 minutes until the outside of the chicken starts to brown (if you don't move it around to much it will brown a lot quicker).
+- Add in the chicken and cook for 8-10 minutes until the outside of the chicken starts to brown (if you don't move it around too much it will brown a lot quicker).500 g (17.5 oz) boneless chicken thighs

-Recipe Video
+Video

-Recipe Notes
+Notes

 Can I make it gluten free?